House Leveling in Kansas City

 The most common cause of foundation unevenness with slab foundations is soil that has become unstable.
 Although the earth beneath your foundation may have been unaffected, at first, environmental factors like extreme dryness or moisture at different times of the year can cause dramatic expansion and contraction.

-If engineers come in to evaluate your foundation, they will likely decide to level the house by placing a variety of piers beneath the foundation to stabilize the structure.
+If engineers come in to evaluate your house foundation, they will likely choose the house leveling method that involves placing a variety of piers beneath the foundation to stabilize the structure.
 The house will be jacked up and placed back on the piers in order to complete the leveling process.

 Pier and Beam Foundations

 Pier and beam foundations tend to be susceptible to foundation failure since they are especially vulnerable to both water damage and termite infestations.
 Unlike houses with slab foundations, these homes have piers beneath them already.
 Therefore, they will need to be leveled by using steel l-beams to stabilize any damaged beams already there.
 The engineer will level the joist and girders beneath the house, then install new piers and beams with stronger materials.
-This will strengthen the existing foundation, leveling the house for years to come.
+This pier and beam house leveling process will strengthen the existing foundation, leveling the house for years to come

 Crawl Space Foundation